 - no rear seats

-- an open back, or back which is separate to the main cab such as a closed cab pickup.
+- a back which is separate to the main cab such as a closed cab pick-up

-- Single-axle trailers (any size but must not be modified)
+- Single-axle trailers - 2 wheels (any size but must not be modified)

 Vehicles that do not require a permit